 Backing ourselves with the basics!
 Knowing that demodicosis mange is accompanied by the condition of our dog’s immune system, it would be best to avoid medications that could cause further complications in our pets.
 Treatment of such skin disease would require major considerations on the dog’s health status, diet and other concurrent illnesses (like bacterial skin infections, cancer, kidney problems and others).
 It is therefore wiser to set natural alternative ways of treatment than use drugs that may have toxic effects weakening our dog’s immune system.

-on how these mighty tiny mites behave, we can actually control them from misbehaving by numerous natural counter-attacks.
+Having the knowledge on how these mighty tiny mites behave, we can actually control them from misbehaving by numerous natural counter-attacks.
 Using non-toxic all-natural shampoo alternatives, organic dietary supplements and of course a good needed rest (avoiding stress) to boost up our dog’s immune system are just a few worth mentioning.

 0 comments: